Benchmarking Machine Translation with Cultural Awareness: Evaluation Prompts of GPT-4o

 {<Source>}

 \textit{Translation A:} {<A>}

 \textit{Translation B:} {<B>}

-\textit{FIRST provide a one-sentence comparison of the two translations, explaining which you prefer and why.
-SECOND, on a new line, state only "A" or "B" to indicate your choice.
+\textit{FIRST, provide a one-sentence comparison of the two translation, explaining which you prefer and why.
+SECOND, on a new line, if the translations of cultural-specific items: ``Goubuli'' in "A" and "B" are different, state "A" or "B" to indicate your choice, otherwise, use "C" to indicate your choice.
 Your response should use the format:}

 \textit{Comparison: <one-sentence comparison and explanation>}